jhunschejones/Readalong-Podcasts/README.md

 ### Lessons about SRT files
 After hand-writing an SRT file from scratch, I noticed it felt like the subtitles were starting just a little too late.
 This was easy to see when loading them using Language Reactor's built in video player, as playing a specific line cuts off the very start of the line.

-As an experiment I used MPV to sync the subtitles to the audio file and it's retimed version had start times 0.04s sooner than what I was doing by hand (i.e. they appear to be subtracting 0.04 from the real start time of each line.)
-Unfortunately I don't think this is a perfect workaround because it also cuts 0.04 from the end time which I don't think is right.
+As an experiment I used MPV to sync the subtitles to the audio file and it's retimed version had start times 0.06s sooner than what I was doing by hand (i.e. they appear to be subtracting 0.06 from the real start time of each line.)

+To solve this problem, I added the `offset.rb` script which can be run with a hand-written SRT file to subtract 0.060s from the start time of every line in the SRT without affecting the end times (like retiming the subs would do.)
+This allows me to continue hand-writing SRT files using the exact start and stop times in the audio, then adjust the offset for kinder performance in subtitle readers.